PowerDNS/draft-dnsop-nsec-ttl/draft-vandijk-dnsop-nsec-ttl.md

 This is updated to say:

 > The NSEC RR MUST have the same TTL value as the minimum of the MINIMUM field of the SOA record and the TTL of the SOA itself.
 This matches the definition of the TTL for negative responses in [@!RFC2308].

+## Updates to RFC4035

+Where [@!RFC4035] says:

+> The TTL value for any NSEC RR SHOULD be the same as the minimum TTL value field in the zone SOA RR.

+This is updated to say:

+> The TTL value for any NSEC RR MUST be the same TTL value as the minimum of the MINIMUM field of the SOA record and the TTL of the SOA itself.
+This matches the definition of the TTL for negative responses in [@!RFC2308].

 ## Updates to RFC5155